jembi/openhim-core-js/packaging/README.md

 # Bundled Release

-A bundled release will ensure all the relevant dependencies re downloaded and bundled into a built version of the OpenHIM core.
-Only the relevant scripts need to to run the OpenHIM core is added to the bundled release.
+A bundled release will ensure all the relevant dependencies are downloaded and bundled into a built version of the OpenHIM core.
+Only the relevant scripts needed to run the OpenHIM core is added to the bundled release.

-To create a new build release, execute to the below command.
+To create a new build release execute to the below command.
 This does assume that your Linux distribution has the `zip` module installed

 `./build-release-zip.sh <TAG>`